Mirush Kabashi: Life

 In 1998, together with nine well-known artists from Albanian-speaking regions, he took part in the humanitarian concert tour Kosova, Cradle of Freedom.

 This tour was organized to raise awareness about the tragedy in Kosovo and to collect funds to help children left homeless and without families throughout Kosovo.
 The tour, which lasted three months, covered sixteen countries and one hundred and fourteen cities, becoming one of the longest tours in Europe.

 Stops included countries such as Italy, Germany, France, England, Denmark, Poland, Czech Republic, Turkey, Slovenia, and others.

 In 1994 Mirushi intensified his artistic activity.
 He held numerous poetic word concerts in Europe, including in Israel, Norway, Sweden, Denmark, Belgium, Germany, Luxembourg, Switzerland, the Czech Republic, Croatia, Slovenia, Montenegro, Turkey, North Macedonia, Greece, as well as in Canada and the United States.

-During a concert in Washington in 2004, organized for Flag Day, Mirushi "mesmerized the audience with his art," as described by Eduard Zaloshnja in an article.